kehanlu/slides/content/Speech-Based Visual Question Answering2.md

 ## Discussion

-- (modality) Speech contains more information than text
+- Speech contains more information than text
   - best performing model must be that which extract **patterns most effectively**
 - TextMod: relies on ASR
   - ASR is more complicated than entire SpeechMod